ansmeer/bitbucket-dc-pr-helper/README.md

 This extension is currently not published on the Chrome Web Store.

 ## Customization

+Host permissions are set to git.vegvesen.no, but you can easily customize the extension if your Atlassian Bitbucket Data Center instance is hosted elsewhere.

 To allow the extension to run on your self-hosted Bitbucket instance, modify [manifest.json](build/manifest.json) and [serviceWorker.js](build/serviceWorker.js) accordingly.